Niphargusproject/multispectral_panels/README.md

 ```
 multispectral_panels/
+├── panel 3D model/           # 3D printable model of one panel
+├── panel circuit/            # circuit for 16 3W LEDs
 ├── css/                      # Stylesheets for the web interface
 ├── js/                       # JavaScript files for interactive UI elements
 ├── old/                      # Legacy scripts and backups